insujang/insujang.github.io/_posts/2017-04-05-intel-sgx-instructions-in-enclave-initialization.markdown

 - Intel SGX SDK Github Repository. [\[link\]](https://github.com/01org/linux-sgx)

 ### License
-All source codes are from Intel SGX SDK Github repository with some comments, under BSD License 2.0.
+All source codes are from Intel SGX SDK Github repository, under BSD License 2.0.

 Copyright (C) 2011-2017 Intel Corporation.
 All rights reserved.
 Redistribution and use in source and binary forms, with or without